Latest economic data confirms China’s recovery is gaining momentum

 Chinese factory activity rose for the third consecutive month in March, while the construction and service sectors grew at the fastest pace in 12 years, indicating that the country’s economic recovery is firming up, revealed official data on March 31.

-According to experts, the data implies decent GDP growth in the first quarter of the year, which could accelerate further in the second.
+According to experts, the data implies decent GDP growth in the first quarter of the year, which might accelerate further in the second.
 However, they also underlined the need to maintain macroeconomic policy support given the persistent pressures on employment and the downside risks to external demand.

 Meanwhile, the National Bureau of Statistics (NBS) announced on March 31 that the official Purchasing Managers’ Index for China’s manufacturing sector, a key indicator of the sector’s health, came in at 51.9. in March, down from 52.6 in February, but marking the second highest level in nearly two years.